FrayedFunction/Prefab-Palette/Docs/README.md

 ## **8\.
 FAQ**
 **Q: Can't find overlay**
  A: Make sure the tool is imported correctly by ensuring the  `Window` toolbar menu has an option for `Prefab Palette`.
- If You're using Unity version:
+ If you're using Unity version:

  * between **2021.2** & **2022.3**: Overlays are hidden by default.
 Use the *backtick* key to open the overlay menu, and choose `Prefab Palette: Options` from the list.